AutomateX vs Locus Robotics

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Order fulfillment automation — Automates order processing
+- Order fulfillment automation — Automates picking and packing workflows

 - Autonomous Mobile Robots — Robots that navigate and pick orders autonomously